wiscer-org/pageLive/README.md

 # PageLive

-**PageLive** is a Chrome browser extension designed to assist users on Gemini AI (gemini.google.com) by automatically announcing new responses for improved accessibility.
+**PageLive** is a Chrome extension for [Gemini AI](https://gemini.google.com) that announces important page events, provides easy access to page information, and adds keyboard shortcuts to improve overall accessibility.

 **Current Version:** 2.2.0